 Pros and Cons

 Life expectancy for both asphalt and wood shingles is a tricky matter.
 Let’s tick off all the factors that can affect the longevity of a roof covering: quality of installation, diligence of maintenance, quality of materials, age of the house, overhanging trees, climate and foot traffic.
 Chemically treated wood will outlast untreated shakes and shingles and a shake will survive longer than a shingle.
-Both asphalt and treated wood shingles can survive 30 years on a roof, given ideal conditions.
+Both asphalt and treated wood shingles can survive up to 30 years on a roof, given ideal conditions.

 Cedar shingles are resistant to insects but not large amounts of rain.
 Cedar shakes in a damp environment are susceptible to mold and mildew and rot.
 Sap from overhanging trees will encourage mildew.
 When rot sets in it has likely affected more than a single shake and the entire roof is a candidate for replacement.